 You can subscribe to our electronic newsletter and visit this website, email or speak to someone directly.
 Please contact us with your name and address at email@example.com or call us at 0800 NEWFERRY.

 We’re consulting directly with Te Ātiawa regarding land-based issues, and also with all Te Tau Ihu Iwi in relation to the use of the Marlborough Sounds.
 Their values and priorities are being intertwined with detailed planning for the project.
 The project provides good opportunities to recognise Mana Whenua and Kaitiakitanga at the Ferry Precinct, at the Terminal in particular.

-All being well, new ferries are targeted to enter service from the mid-2020s so critical infrastructure will need to be in place before then.
-We expect construction to start in 2021 and take about four years.
+All being well, new ferries are targeted to enter service from the mid-2020s so the new ferry terminal will need to be in place before then.
+We expect construction to start in early 2022 and take about four years.

 We’re still in feasibility stage so the cost isn’t yet confirmed, and we’re working through potential funding models.